-The complexity of today’s business landscape, from a global pandemic, supply chain disruptions, cyber attacks, to name but a few, are some of the main contributors to organizational risk exposure.
-But, with great complexity opportunities abound; and they are certainly exuberant for risk management professionals who are in higher demand than ever before.
-Our specialist risk management recruiters have revealed their latest thinking on the major talent trends impacting the industry, as well as the wider market at large.
+The complexity of todayโs business landscape, from economic volatility and supply chain disruptions, to legislation changes cyber attacks, is one of the main contributors to organizational risk exposure.
+But, with great complexity comes opportunities abound; and they are certainly abundant for risk management professionals, who are in higher demand than ever before.
+In this article, the specialist risk management talent team at Selby Jennings have revealed their latest thinking on the major talent trends impacting the risk management industry, as well as the wider market at large.

-A trend that has emerged in quantitative risk is FRTB’s, which has driven hiring activity for market risk modelling in the banks.
-In the derivative pricing model validation space, we’ve witnessed many candidates at the VP and Associate level being swooped up by the front office, resulting in firms finding themselves in a highly constrictive talent pool.
-On the back of many asset managers and reinsurance firms pumping investments into illiquid products, commercial real estate, and renewable energy, there’s been an appetite for talent with competency in private credit exposure.
+โA trend that has emerged in quantitative risk is FRTB, which has driven hiring activity for market risk modelling in the banks.
+In the derivative pricing model validation space, weโve witnessed many candidates at the VP and Associate level being swooped up by the front office, resulting in firms finding themselves in a highly constrictive talent pool.
+On the back of many asset managers and reinsurance firms pumping investments into illiquid products, commercial real estate, and renewable energy, thereโs been an appetite for talent with competency in private credit exposure.

 A lot of macro hedge funds are enlarging their teams and hiring Chief Risk Officers in abundance.
-With exponential growth and an acceleration in revenues across hedge funds and crypto firms alike, Risk Managers are in higher demand than ever before.
-We observed several crypto and fintech firms poach quants and risk talent on the analytical and development side.
-Today, talent have a plethora of options available and with new risk entrants constantly popping up in the market, competition for industry-leading professionals is heating up, thus we recommend to overhire because of the likelihood of high turnover."
+With exponential growth and an acceleration in revenues across hedge funds and crypto firms alike, Risk Managers are in higher demand than ever before, and we have observed several crypto and fintech firms poach quants and risk talent on the analytical and development side.
+Today, risk management professionals have a plethora of options available and with new risk entrants constantly popping up in the market, competition for industry-leading talent is heating up.
+We therefore recommend overhiring because of the likelihood of high turnover.

 Operational & enterprise risk